taniaLissette/stock-rest-api/README.md

 # What was done?
 # Architecture
-It was chosen to use the most simple architectural type - Multi-Layered Architecture.
+It was chosen to use the most simple architectural type - Multi-Layered Architecture (persistence, service and web layers).
 From user's standpoint, UI is communicating with back-end over REST and form-submission (in case of login flow (for simplicity))

 # Structure